MultiPUFFIN: A Multimodal Domain-Constrained Foundation Model for Molecular Property Prediction of Small Molecules: Methodology

 \subsection{Domain-informed prediction heads}

 A key architectural innovation of MultiPUFFIN is the replacement of standard linear output layers with \textit{inductive bias neurons} that encode established thermophysical correlations.
-This design principle, introduced in PUFFIN \cite{santana2024puffin} for vapor pressure and extended in ExPUFFIN \cite{rebello2025expuffin} for viscosity, is here generalized to nine simultaneous properties.
-Each prediction head consists of a property-specific feed-forward neural network (FFNN) that maps the unified molecular embedding $\mathbf{u}$ to the parameters of the corresponding thermophysical equation, followed by an inductive bias output layer that evaluates the equation at the specified thermodynamic conditions.
+This design principle, introduced in PUFFIN \cite{santana2024puffin} for vapor pressure and extended in ExPUFFIN \cite{rebello2025expuffin} for viscosity, is here generalized to nine simultaneous properties and organized as a per-property \textit{tournament of candidate heads}, in which multiple inductive biases are trained in parallel on top of the pretrained frozen backbone and the best-performing head is selected per property on the validation set.
+Each candidate prediction head consists of a property-specific feed-forward neural network (FFNN) that maps the unified molecular embedding $\mathbf{u}$ to the parameters of the corresponding thermophysical equation, followed by an inductive bias output layer that evaluates the equation at the specified thermodynamic conditions.
 Formally, for property $p$ with thermophysical equation $\phi_p(\boldsymbol{\theta}_p, T)$:

 Gradients propagate through $\phi_p$ via automatic differentiation, ensuring that the domain-informed functional form shapes parameter updates throughout the entire network.